Leave the phone alone: Distracted driving, a growing problem

 While generally used as a broad statement, distracted driving refers to any physical or mental activity that can change your capabilities as a driver, such as eating or drinking, touching the radio or Navman, even trying to break up the kids fighting in the backseat.
 But the biggest culprit that’s on the rise is texting, talking or scrolling social media on your mobile phone.

 Despite the known risks of using a phone while driving, there are hundreds of drivers who break this law every day.
 In fact, the Department of Transport and Main Roads (TMR) reports that 70 per cent of Queenslanders admit to having used a phone while driving.
-During a six-month trial of fixed and portable cameras last year, more than 15,000 people were caught red-handed.
+During a six-month trial of fixed and portable cameras in 2020, more than 15,000 people were caught red-handed.

 Given these shocking results, the technology designed to catch people using their phones will be rolled out in more locations as a permanent feature on our roads from today (Monday, July 26).